CiscoDevNet/cvp-sample-code/CustomerVirtualAssistant/DialogflowCX/README.md

 ## Application Behaviour
 * Sends the "welcome_event" to Dialogflow CX to initialize the dialog.
 * Streams the user audio to Google Dialogflow CX, receives the audio response and play it and loops the flow.
-* Receive the detectIntentResponse from Dialogflow CX, Handle the exit state to break the loop based on exit events (Agent Handoff or End of Ssession).
+* Receive the detectIntentResponse from Dialogflow CX, Handle the exit state to break the loop based on exit events (Agent Handoff or End of Session).
 * Store the values as required from the dialogflow CX responses and return it with subdialog return callstudio element back to CallServer / ICM, so that based on this routing can happen to right skill set.
 ## Application Enhancements
 * In the Dialogflow element, mention the Config ID in the "Config ID" field.
 If this field is left blank default config is fetched.